[Column] Complete history of French hip-hop: from NTM to the present day

 Group Impact/Achievements

-NTM Establishment of socially critical rap, symbol of Paris suburban culture
+NTM Establishment of socially critical rap, symbol of Parisian suburban culture

 IAM Introduction of philosophical and historical themes, establishment of Marseille’s musical individuality